commandbox-modules/commandbox-migrations/README.md

 ### `migrate init`

-Creates the migration struct in your `box.json`, if it doesn't already exist.
+Creates the migration config file as `.cfmigrations.json`, if it doesn't already exist.

 ### `migrate install`